Click to toggle navigation menu.

 Is cyber insurance worth it for small businesses?

 Yes.
-The average cost of a data breach for a small business is between $120,000 and $1.24 million when you factor in forensics, legal fees, customer notification, regulatory fines, and business interruption.
+The average cost of a data breach for a small business ranges from $120,000 to well over $1 million when you factor in forensics, legal fees, customer notification, regulatory fines, and business interruption.
 A $1,500 annual premium for $1M in coverage is straightforward risk math.
+For a full breakdown, see our guide: Cyber Insurance for Small Businesses.

 Does cyber insurance cover ransomware?

-Most policies cover ransomware, but the coverage details matter.
-Look carefully at sublimits — some policies cap ransomware payments at $250,000 even if your headline limit is $1M.
-Also confirm that extortion coverage applies to your policy structure and that your carrier’s panel includes experienced ransomware negotiators.
+Most policies cover ransomware, but the coverage details matter significantly.
+Look carefully at sublimits.
+Some policies cap ransomware payments at $250,000 even if your headline limit is $1M.
+Average ransomware losses hit $292,000 per incident in 2025.
+Confirm that extortion coverage applies to your policy structure and that your carrier panel includes experienced ransomware negotiators.
+Full breakdown: Does Cyber Insurance Cover Ransomware Payments?

 Will my general liability policy cover a cyber incident?